 This means that instead of paying the whole amount at once every year, you need to transfer a part of it every quarter.
 This has the advantage for your financial planning and cash flow.

-As we already spoke this tax only applies to Gewerbetreibende (self-employed/trader) and to freelancers who don’t fall into the category of Freiberufe.
-Therefore only freiberufler exempt from these taxes.
+As already mentioned, this tax only applies to Gewerbetreibende (self-employed/trader) and to freelancers who don’t fall into the category of Freiberufe.
+Therefore, only freiberufler is exempt from these taxes.

 Also, limited companies, partnerships, and joint-stock companies are all subjected to this tax.